Novae (fortress)

-Novae was initially one of the few great Roman legionary fortresses along the empire's border, forming part of the defences (limes Moesiae) along the Danube in northern Bulgaria.
+Novae was a Roman legionary fortress along the empire's border found in modern-day Bulgaria.
+It was part of a series of frontier defences (limes Moesiae) along the Danube.
 The settlement later expanded into a town in the Roman province of Moesia Inferior, later Moesia Secunda.

 It lies about 4 km east of the modern town of Svishtov.

 The fortress is one of the few along the limes to have been excavated and now open to the public.

 Location and topography

 Novae is situated on the southern bank of the Danube at Pametnicite near Svishtov.

 The legionary fortress (castra legionis) covers an area of 18 hectares on a slope towards the river-bank, its highest point in the southern part of the site being 30m higher.
 Its topography resulted in terraced levels within the defensive walls.

 At present mainly the central part of the site has been excavated and restored.